CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} recent surge in Large Language Models (LLMs) and Vision-Language Models (VLMs) has demonstrated unprecedented capabilities in semantic understanding, visual perception, and embodied reasoning~\cite{prismaticvlms,yang2024qwen2}.
-These advancements have naturally extended into the domain of robotics, giving rise to Vision-Language-Action (VLA) models~\cite{rt-1,RT-2,openvla} as a promising avenue for general-purpose manipulation.
-By integrating the vast semantic knowledge of internet-scale data with embodied control, VLAs aim to create agents capable of following natural language instructions across diverse environments and tasks.
+\IEEEPARstart{T}{he} recent surge in Large Language Models (LLMs) and Vision-Language Models (VLMs) has demonstrated strong capabilities in semantic understanding, visual perception, and embodied reasoning~\cite{prismaticvlms,yang2024qwen2}.
+These advances have naturally extended to robotics, giving rise to Vision-Language-Action (VLA) models~\cite{rt-1,RT-2,openvla} as a promising approach to general-purpose manipulation.
+By combining the semantic knowledge of internet-scale data with embodied control, VLAs aim to create agents capable of following natural language instructions across diverse environments and tasks.

-A primary obstacle in scaling VLA models is the availability of high-quality training data.
-Although the emergence of large-scale robotic datasets~\cite{open_x_embodiment_rt_x_2023,bridge,rt-1,droid} has contributed greatly to the community, robotic data still falls significantly behind human data in terms of scale, diversity, and semantic richness.
-Consequently, leveraging the ubiquity of unlabeled human videos has become a critical research direction.
-To tackle this issue, Latent Action Models (LAMs)~\cite{lapa,bu2025univla} have emerged as a popular paradigm.
-Existing LAMs typically employ a self-supervised approach, learning a latent space via inverse dynamics—predicting the latent action required to transition between adjacent video frames.
-While this allows for learning from video, a fundamental limitation persists: these methods do not explicitly align the latent space with the robot's physical action space.
-As a result, the learned representation is often entangled with extraneous visual factors, such as background shifts and object deformations, rather than encoding pure manipulation skills.
-This entanglement necessitates complex post-hoc training to map visual latents to robot controls and severely limits the ability to directly transfer skills from human videos to robotic execution.
+A primary obstacle in scaling VLA models is the limited availability of high-quality training data.
+Although large-scale robotic datasets~\cite{open_x_embodiment_rt_x_2023,bridge,rt-1,droid} have greatly benefited the community, robotic data still lag far behind human data in scale, diversity, and semantic richness.
+Consequently, using widely available unlabeled human videos has become a critical research direction.
+To address this gap, Latent Action Models (LAMs)~\cite{lapa,bu2025univla} have emerged as a popular paradigm.
+Existing LAMs typically use self-supervised learning to construct a latent space through inverse dynamics, predicting the latent action required to transition between adjacent video frames.
+While this enables learning from video, a fundamental limitation remains: these methods do not explicitly align the latent space with the robot's physical action space.
+As a result, the learned representation is often entangled with extraneous visual factors, such as background shifts and object deformations, rather than encoding manipulation skills.
+This entanglement requires complex post-hoc training to map visual latents to robot controls and severely limits direct skill transfer from human videos to robotic execution.